Work

 What we helped clarify

-- Which moments during service required active visibility versus ambient awareness, and what action each state should surface
+- Which moments needed active visibility versus ambient awareness

-- What information owners, managers, and operational staff each needed to make decisions in real time versus across shifts
+- What owners, managers, and staff each needed in real time versus across shifts

 AI-Powered Legal Intelligence Platform

-An AI-powered SaaS product needed to translate legal, machine-learning, and decision logic into workflows users could understand, compare, configure, and trust.
+An AI product had to translate legal, machine-learning, and decision logic into workflows users could understand, compare, configure, and trust.

 - How users actually reason through high-stakes, AI-assisted decisions